-If wear and tear has turned your smile into a frown, restorative dental care at Lincoln Park Smiles has the power to turn your life around!
+If wear and tear has turned your smile into a frown, restorative dental care at LPS Dental has the power to turn your life around!

 Staying abreast of the latest innovations in dental treatments and technology has granted our dentists the ability to restore and repair smiles more effectively than ever before.

-You deserve a beautiful, functional smile and at Lincoln Park Smiles our dedicated team of dental professionals can restore your smile with a gentle touch in a virtually pain-free environment.
+You deserve a beautiful, functional smile and at LPS Dental, our dedicated team of dental professionals can restore your smile with a gentle touch in a virtually pain-free environment.

-To discover more about our restorative dental treatments, or to book an appointment at our Lincoln Park dental practice, please contact us.
+To discover more about our restorative dental treatments, or to book an appointment at our Lincoln Park, Downtown Chicago, or Norwood Park dental practice, please contact us.

 Teeth are strong and nature has designed then to be resilient, but sometimes they can become damaged.
 The damage can happen due to a number of reasons, including trauma, injuries, poor dental hygiene, age, tooth decay, etc. Fortunately, modern dental technology and science have made it easier to replace or restore damaged teeth to the extent that they almost replicate natural teeth.